-As part of our work to find high levels of academic success for all students, the work underway at IHCS includes the hiring of additional staff for the 2024-25 school year.
-Additional staff hired includes a math academic coach and a literacy academic coach to support and increase our professional knowledge around best first instruction practices, CFA development and alignment to essential standards.
-Ongoing professional development will also be provided in the areas of tier I, tier II and tier III math intervention best practices.
-IHCS is also revising the master schedule to include an additional block of tiered support for all students, to address academic, behavioral and attendance needs.
-A summary of each student population and CAASP data below, shows the student populations in ATSI and Differentiated Assistance.
-Work underway includes additional teacher collaboration time to allow staff to address student data and plan instructional/behavioral strategies to provide additional targeted support for students with disabilities and our Black/African American student populations who are eligible for additional targeted support.
+As part of our work to find high levels of academic success for all students, the work at IHCS included the hiring of additional staff for the 2025-26 school year.
+Additional staff hired included a math academic coach and a literacy academic coach to support and increase our professional knowledge around best first instruction practices, CFA development and alignment to essential standards.
+Ongoing professional development was also be provided in the areas of tier I, tier II and tier III math intervention best practices.
+IHCS is also revised the master schedule to include an additional block of tiered support for all students, to address academic, behavioral and attendance needs.
+Work underway includes additional teacher collaboration time to allow staff to address student data and plan instructional/behavioral strategies to provide additional targeted support for all students with an emphasis on students with disabilities, English Learners, Foster Youth, and our Black/African American student populations.
 This administration and counseling team will also work with staff on restorative practices, meaningful and appropriate consequences for student support, and other means of correction to support students and decrease the amount of suspensions.
 Counselors, administrators and other site staff will conduct empathy interviews to gain insight on how we can improve and support our African American Students and Students with Disabilities.
-This will include progress monitoring for our African American Students and Students with Disabilities, conduct empathy interviews with teachers and students to develop and implement a tiered system of support which will focus on academic and behavioral support and attendance.
+This will include progress monitoring for our African American

+Students and Students with Disabilities, conduct empathy interviews with teachers and students to develop an implement a tiered system of support which will focus on academic and behavioral support and attendance.
 Staff and administration team will also monitor student essential standard data trackers in math and ELA.